GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 ### Install Arduino libraries

-Install the “Google Cloud IoT Core JWT” and lwmMQTT from Joel Garhwller libraries on your Arduino IDE.
+Install the “Google Cloud IoT Core JWT” and lwmMQTT from Joel Gaehwiler libraries on your Arduino IDE.
 These libraries are responsible for connecting, authenticating, and sending messages to Google Cloud.

 ![arduino libs](https://storage.googleapis.com/gcp-community/tutorials/monitoring-iot-data-grafana/img3.png)